r3d-b3ryl/microsoft-365-docs-pr.ja-JP/microsoft-365/security/defender-endpoint/mac-device-control-overview.md

 ```
 DeviceEvents
-    | where ActionType == "UsbDriveMount" or ActionType == "UsbDriveUnmount" or ActionType == "UsbDriveDriveLetterChanged"
+    | where ActionType == "UsbDriveMounted" or ActionType == "UsbDriveUnmounted" or ActionType == "UsbDriveDriveLetterChanged"
     | where DeviceId == "<device ID>"
 ```